 Principles vs. Circumstances

-With anyone who teaches tips on being frugal with money, be sure to pay attention to the principles vs. the circumstances.
+With anyone who teaches tips on how to be frugal with money, be sure to pay attention to the principles vs. the circumstances.

-For example, a couple who is making 6 figures and doesn’t have kids is going to have a lot more money to throw around than a family of 5 who is only making $60k a year.
+For example, a couple who makes 6 figures and doesn’t have kids will have a lot more money to throw around than a family of 5 who only makes $60k a year.

-It can be difficult to look at people who have saved a lot and have their house paid off and wonder why it’s not happening for you, but you may not know what’s going on behind the scenes.
+You may look at people who have saved a lot and have their house paid off and wonder why it hasn’t happened for you, but you don’t know what’s gone on behind the scenes.